 - Dwelling units housing twenty-five or more related people

 Those in these excepted settings should maintain at least six feet of separation between individuals as much as possible.

 Those who observe suspected violations should not call the Police or Sheriff's 911 or non-emergency numbers.
-Those lines of communication must remain open for emergencies.
 Those situations should be reported to UPLNK either through the phone app or online at UPLNK.lincoln.ne.gov.
 The initial response to any complaint will be handled by LLCHD.
 Health officials will provide education to those who need it about why compliance is so vital to our community's safety.
 UPLNK cases are acknowledged when staff receive and enter them.
 They are closed after they have been dispatched and investigated.